Ford Park Community Group

 Our group is made up of trustees, members, volunteers and supporters from the community.
 The main objective of the group is to secure the future of Ford Park for the enjoyment of the community.

-The Trust employ a Centre Manager, Volunteer Co-ordinator, a Head Gardener, Caretaker and Cleaner.
+The Trust employ a C.E.O, Volunteer Co-ordinator, a Head Gardener and a Cleaner.

 The Coach House Cafe is run as a social enterprise and employs a Head Chef and a team of ten staff.